 The assistant didn’t move.
 He was frozen in shock and fear, and it showed on his face.
 His petrification almost made him forget his agony.
 Almost.

 Reid couldn’t help it.
 Tears began to overflow from his eyes and stream like river rapids down his cheeks.

 At this, the professor’s gaze softened slightly.
 “Go wash your hand, Reid,” he said, his voice a little more hushed.
 “I haven’t tested what effect the compound has on skin contact.”

 Reid paused, unsure of how he should act.
 He was a little shocked by the professor’s unusual display of compassion.

 “Now, Reid!”
 The professor’s voice had returned to its customary angry tone.

 “Yes, Professor Ramirez.”
 Reid hurried from the room, feeling slight shame when his voice broke.

 Reid raced to the nearest bathroom.
 He could have washed his hand in the lab, there was a sink there, but he was afraid of Ramirez, plus he wanted some privacy.
-He’d already cried in front of the boss, if he started blubbering like a child, he didn’t want his boss to see it.
+He’d already cried in front of the boss, if he started blubbering like a child, his life would be over.